Ishaang19/Disease-Prediction-GA-/README.md

 ## 🚀 How to Run

-# Install dependencies
+Install dependencies
-# Run a model (example: DenseNet + GA)
+Run a model (example: DenseNet + GA)

-## 📜 License
-This project is licensed under the MIT License.

 ### 📫 Feel free to fork, contribute, or reach out for collaborations!